dagargo/emu3bm/README.md

 Although Emulator samplers from series EIII and EIV use the same filesystem, the bank format is very different and only banks for the EIII series are supported.

-On EIV banks, only sample is possible.
+On EIV banks, only sample extraction is possible.

 ## Installation